 Losing customers is never an enjoyable process, but the worst thing you can do for your business is nothing at all.
-Instead, employers should always actively pursue better solutions for their product or service by analysing their failures to ensure more success for the future.
+Instead, employers should always actively pursue better solutions for their product or service by analyzing their failures to ensure more success for the future.

 It’s important to keep track of how many customers leave and why they leave so that you can make the right adjustments for future customers and hopefully improve customer retention.
 However, it can be difficult to measure these types of factors and produce usable data.
 That’s why businesses need to keep track of customer churn, which is the metric used to measure how well you are retaining customers.
 This article will cover the ins and outs of customer churn and what business owners can do to make the most of their circumstances.

 What Is Customer Churn?

 Customer churn occurs when someone chooses to discontinue using your products or services—or in other words, they are no longer a customer.
 Also known as customer attrition, customer churn gives a business owner insight into how well their business is doing over time, which is an essential part of management and growth.

 More specifically, customer churn is measured and evaluated using a customer churn rate.
 This rate reflects the number of customers who stopped using services or products during a set period.
 This set period could be any relevant time frame your company is analyzing, including a year, a financial quarter, or even a single month.